G0246/mipad-custom-boot/README.md

 English | [简体中文](/README_zh-CN.md)

 ## Introduction
 A simple module designed exclusively for tablet devices, replacing the boot animations with custom ones.
 Unlike phones, tablets often adapt their animations based on device orientation.
+This repo also act as a storage to store different animation designs **(Update soon!)**.
 > [!NOTE]
-> Currently tested only on the Xiaomi Pad 6 Pro (liuqin) running V14.0.9.0.TMYCNXM.
+> Currently tested only on the Xiaomi Pad 6 Pro (liuqin) running V14.0.9.0.TMYCNXM or OS2.0.203.0.VMYCNXM.
 It should basically work on every other tablet models, brands, and systems, but further testing is needed to confirm compatibility.

 ## Requirements
 - Magisk v26.1+ / KernelSU v0.8.0+ / APatch 10568+